n8henrie/n8henrie.github.io/_posts/2021-02-05-find-duplicate-photos-in-macos-photosapp.md

 //
 // Quickstart:
 //   - Copy this into a file, e.g. `find_duplicate_photos.js`
+//      - Alternatively, check the post above for a download link
 //   - Make executable: `chmod +x find_duplicate_photos.js`
 //   - Optionally change criteria that suggests a duplicate in `getDetails`
 //   - Select a set of photos in Photos.app